 In addition to languages, I will also talk about other technologies.
 Functional languages and mobile development are things to look at as well.
 And if Emacs is not the answer, you are asking the wrong question.

 My ideal job: spending all day in Emacs, preferably working on Lisp.
 No Sharepoint.
+No Windows.
 No MS Office.
+No BS Code.
 No MS products at all.
 No Javascript.
-(If your first ten reactions to that statement include some form of “But everybody uses Office” or “You must be an Apple person”, do not call me.)
+No language that is based on Javascript.
+No language that compiles, transpiles, or dog-piles to Javascript.
+No LLMs.
+(If your first ten reactions to these statements include some form of “But everybody uses Chat-Office-Script” or “You must be an Apple person”, do not call me.)
+I want to use technology that I choose.
+I am tired of technology that nobody chose.

 All opinions expressed are my own, and not those of any past, present, future or potential employers or organizations with which I have been, am, or may someday be affiliated with.
 See this site’s disclaimer.
 And if I want to call someone a jackass in a post for disagreeing with me, then I will.